 - Next research competition in your space and see what’s working and what’s not.

 Once you have some direction for which topics are likely to generate interest from your target audience, the next step can be partially automated using content discovery tools like BuzzSumo.
-Google News and Resonance (from MarketChorus) are also good sources for discovering trending and emergent content.
+Google News and MarketChorus Resonance are also good sources for discovering trending and emergent content.

 In this step, the process is the same regardless which tool you choose.
 Start with a clearly defined topic that you want to cover and then mine competitors’ content for insights on how to create content that is optimized for success.